Nicolas Poussin: Legacy

 In the years following Poussin's death, his style had a strong influence on French art, thanks in particular to Charles Le Brun, who had studied briefly with Poussin in Rome, and who, like Poussin, became a court painter for the King and later the head of the French Academy in Rome.
 Poussin's work had an important influence on the 17th-century paintings of Jacques Stella and Sébastien Bourdon, the Italian painter Pier Francesco Mola, and the Dutch painter Gerard de Lairesse.

 A debate emerged in the art world between the advocates of Poussin's style, who said the drawing was the most important element of a painting, and the advocates of Rubens, who placed color above the drawing.
 During the French Revolution, Poussin's style was championed by Jacques-Louis David in part because the leaders of the Revolution looked to replace the frivolity of French court art with Republican severity and civic-mindedness.
 The influence of Poussin was evident in paintings such as Brutus and Death of Marat.
 Benjamin West, an American painter of the 18th century who worked in Britain, found inspiration for his canvas of The Death of General Wolfe in Poussin's The Death of Germanicus.

 The 19th century brought a resurgence of enthusiasm for Poussin.
 French writers were seeking to create a national art movement and Poussin became one of their heroes: the founding father of the French School; he appears in plays, stories and novels as well as physiognomic studies.
-He also became the model for the myth of the child genius, who becomes the miserable artist rejected by society, as can be seen in Francois-Marius Granet's painting of the death of Poussin.
+He also became the model for the myth of the child genius, who becomes the miserable artist rejected by society, as can be seen in François Marius Granet's painting of the death of Poussin.
 One of his greatest admirers was Ingres, who studied in Rome and became Director of the French Academy there.
 Ingres wrote, "Only great painters of history can paint a beautiful landscape.
 He (Poussin) was the first, and only, to capture the nature of Italy.
 By the character and taste of his compositions, he proved that such nature belonged to him; so much so that when facing a beautiful site, one says, and says correctly, that it is "Poussinesque".
 Another 19th-century admirer of Poussin was Ingres' great rival, Eugène Delacroix; he wrote in 1853: "The life of Poussin is reflected in his works; it is in perfect harmony with the beauty and nobility of his inventions...Poussin was one of the greatest innovators found in the history of painting.
 He arrived in the middle of the school of mannerism, where the craft was preferred to the intellectual role of art.
 He broke with all of that falseness".